Engaging Youth for an Inclusive and Sustainable Europe

-The project will be implemented over the course of 23 months (January 2019 to November 2020) along two main components:
+The project will be implemented over the course of 2 years and 3 months (January 2019 to April 2021) along two main components:

 1. Raising awareness for and learning with intangible cultural heritage in European schools

 In close collaboration with the UNESCO Associated Schools in the European Union (ASPnet members), UNESCO has carried out a series of activities to help schools map the living heritage present in the school community and explore how it can be integrated in lesson plans and extracurricular activities.
 This experience has confirmed that by teaching subjects such as mathematics, physics, computer-aided design or literature with living heritage, schools can contextualize the knowledge and demonstrate the importance of intangible cultural heritage in students’ everyday lives.
 It can also stimulate students’ curiosity and promote safeguarding – all while making learning more exciting and accessible and increasing the quality of education.

 As an initial step, UNESCO has launched a survey on the experiences that schools may already have in integrating living heritage in school-based learning.
 The survey results will be published on UNESCO’s web-page in English and French together with some of the experiences identified across Europe.

 Based on the survey results and the lessons learnt from the 10 pilot projects, a set of awareness-raising and guidance materials for integrating intangible cultural heritage in school-based learning is currently being finalized.